OAFE: buy the toys, not the hype

 The only time Electro has been released in the post-Classics lines was in an extremely limited box set, so this was a release we really needed.
 He hasn't even had a Marvel Select figure that we could pretend was in the right scale!
 This guy's part of the original Sinister Six, for crying out loud, but even perennial loser Kraven has gotten more action figure love than Electro.

-Bucking the trend can you believe someone thought this looked good? of ever-increasing villain size, Electro actually doesn't stand a full head higher than Spider-Man.
+Bucking the trend of ever-increasing villain size, Electro actually doesn't stand a full head higher than Spider-Man.
 Sure, the tallest bolt on his mask is brushing up against the 7" mark, but his head is right at 6", as it should be.
 The sculpt is good, with the various lightning bolts on his costume as raised elements.
 The costume has always looked kind of silly, but it's duplicated here nicely.

 Articulation is good, with a notable exception.
 Most of his body gets the standard ToyBiz super articulation: toes, ankles, shins, knees, hips, waist, torso, shoulders and neck.
 Notice what's missing from that list?
 Arms.
 Fingers, wrists, gloves, elbows, biceps...
 Electro doesn't have any of it.
 Like Shocker, his joints have been sacrificed upon the altar of action features.